Polishing Film Type Edge Polishing

 Wafer Bonding Alignment Correction

-A wafer that has been misaligned during the bonding process (before edge polishing)
+Wafer that has been misaligned during the bonding process (before edge polishing)

 Wafer with misalignment corrected in the bonding process (after Mipox edge polishing)

-Large Diameter 8-inch SiC Wafer Processing
+Large Diameter 8-inch SiC (Silicon Carbide) Wafer Notch and Edge Chamferring

 Mipox Technology Polishing Process Examples